 Around the world, the cost of electricity is rising.
-In 2021, electricity saw the biggest world-wide price rise in 50 years.
+In 2021, electricity saw the highest level of power consumption and the biggest world-wide price rise in 50 years.
 Increasingly the cost of power used in the manufacture of goods is being treated as a raw material cost.
 Reducing power consumption is becoming a critical factor in business wide cost saving and also reducing the carbon footprint of the company.

 The first step in understanding energy costs in a production environment is to monitor power consumption.
 In this FAQ, we’ll show you how to simply retrofit energy monitoring devices (electrical sub meters) into your production environment, then capture, aggregate and analyse that data using Brainboxes hardware and open source software tools.